 About Me:

-My name is Mason Kurek, and I am a fourth-year Mechanical Engineering student at the University of Victoria with a passion for designing and building technologies that solve real-world problems.
-Whether it's developing AI-powered computer vision systems, designing rocket structures, or working on electric race cars, I'm driven by projects that combine hands-on engineering with emerging technologies.
+My name is Mason Kurek, and I am a fifth-year Mechanical Engineering student at the University of Victoria with a passion for designing and building technologies that solve real-world problems.
+Whether it's developing AI-powered computer vision systems, designing robots to solve sorting problems, or working on electric race cars, I'm driven by projects that combine hands-on engineering with emerging technologies.

 While engineering is my foundation, I have a strong passion for business, innovation, and entrepreneurship.
 I enjoy understanding not only how technology is designed, but also how it can be developed into products, scaled, and used to create lasting value.
 I believe the best engineering solutions succeed because they solve technical problems while making sense from a business perspective.